 But some cities have bucked the trends and gotten rid of some of the restrictions and fees that thwart people from creating ADUs:

-Not requiring off-street parking for ADUs: Vancouver, Olympia, and Tacoma
+Not requiring off-street parking for ADUs: Ellensburg, Olympia, Tacoma, and Vancouver

-Not requiring the owner to live on site: Vancouver, Olympia, Yakima, Lake Stevens, and Kelso
+Not requiring the owner to live on site: Vancouver, Tacoma, Olympia, Yakima, Lake Stevens, and Kelso

 Not charging impact fees for ADUs: Bellevue, Bremerton, Covington, Edmonds, Granite Falls, Issaquah, Kirkland, Lynnwood, Marysville, Mercer Island, Redmond, Sammamish, Seattle, Spokane Valley, Tacoma, Vancouver, and Yakima